core-coin/go-core/README.md

 Mining on the public Core network is a complex task as it's only feasible using GPUs, requiring an OpenCL or CUDA enabled `ethminer` instance.
-For information on such a setup, please consult the [EtherMining subreddit](https://www.reddit.com/r/EtherMining/) and the [ethminer](https://github.com/core-coin-mining/ethminer) repository.
+For information on such a setup, please consult the [CoreMining subreddit](https://www.reddit.com/r/CoreMining/) and the [ethminer](https://github.com/core-coin-mining/ethminer) repository.

 In a private network setting, however a single CPU miner instance is more than enough for